suvo-gh/suvo-gh/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** Predication of bike rental count on daily based on the environmental and seasonal settings
+**Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.

 **Quantifiable result:** We could predict the Bike rental demand resulting in [**94%** accuracy](https://github.com/suvo-gh/Bike-Rental-Demand/blob/main/Bike_Rental_Demand.ipynb).